dridi/cashpack/README.rst

 By default cashpack relies on malloc(3), realloc(3) and free(3).

-3. Zero-copy in the library code
+3. Single-copy in the library code

-Except when a field needs to be inserted in the dynamic table, cashpack may not copy data around.
-However an insertion in the dynamic table requires to move the existing contents to make room for the new field.
-Evictions on the other hand are cheap.
+Except when a field needs to be inserted in the dynamic table, cashpack may copy, decode, or encode data exactly once.
+The goal used to be zero-copy but proved to be harder to implement and less efficient.
+Insertions in the dynamic tables copy data a second "single" time, but contents need to be moved prior to that.
+Under certain circumstances, data may need to be moved in several steps, but only during encoding.
+This is no longer a DOS vector for decoding.

+Evictions from the dynamic table on the other hand are very cheap.

 4. Self-contained